stephv777/opencreator/vision.md

+# Vision

-OpenCreator exists because technology should adapt to creators, not the other way around.
+OpenCreator exists because technology should adapt to creators.

+Not the opposite.

+Its mission is simple:

+Create.

+Preserve.

+Transmit.

+Everything else is only a tool.